CESARDELATORRE/MLNET-Posts/Posts/002-What-is-MLNET-1.0/What-is-MLNET-1.0-Blog-Post.md

 - Anomaly Detection and Time Series
 - Clustering
 - Ranking
-- Deep Learning (Integration with TensorFlow and ONNX models)
+- Computer Vision in Deep Learning (Integration with TensorFlow and ONNX models)

 # Production ready